YovM/Cross_Platform_Study/README.md

 # Cross_Platform_Study🔍🌐
 This repository complements our recent work on the “Open Source Oriented Cross-platform Survey”.
-The repository includes papers related to our research as well as related resources (datasets, etc.).
+The repository includes papers related to our research.

 # 📚 Search string
 specific search strings employed for each database: